Sample Return Missions

 The ESA’s Rosetta spacecraft, with its lander, Philae, connected with comet 67P Churyumov-Gerasimenko in August 2014 after a ten-year journey.
 Comet 67P travels on a highly elliptical orbit that originates in the Kuiper Belt and intersects the solar system between the orbits of Earth and Mars every 6.45 years.
 Rosetta mapped the surface of 67P and determined a landing site for Philae.
 Philae descended to the surface, but its harpoon failed to deploy and the lander bounced twice and then became stuck under a ledge that blocked its solar panels from being recharged.
 Scientists are studying the data from both Rosetta and Philae for information about the water-ice that 67P is composed of and to identify the organic molecules that were emitted in water vapor as the comet flew near the sun.

 In 2007, NASA’s Dawn spacecraft traveled into the Asteroid Belt to study Vesta and Ceres.
 After a four year journey from Earth, Dawn arrived at Vesta in July of 2011 and spent a year taking detailed photographs of its terrestrial surface.
-Dawn then continued on and was placed in orbit around the dwarf planet, Ceres, where it will remain until approximately October or November of 2018 when its fuel is depleted.
+Dawn then continued on and was placed in orbit around the dwarf planet, Ceres, where it studied and imagined its surface, confirming many of NASA’s predictions.
+In October of 2018, the propellant that was powering the spacecraft was depleted, and Dawn could no longer orient itself to recharge it’s solar panels.
+It remains in silent orbit around Ceres and NASA scientists have stated that the mission was successfully concluded.

 From 2003-2010, JAXA’s Hayabusa (named for the peregrine falcon, the fastest bird on earth) successfully landed on asteroid 25143 Itokawa, collected rock samples, and then returned to earth.
 When JAXA scientists analyzed the space dust, they theorized that Itokawa was once part of a much larger asteroid but broke apart when it collided with another object about 8 million years ago.

-The Hayabusa 2 was launched in December of 2014 and arrived at asteroid 162173 Ryugu on June 27 of this year.
+The Hayabusa 2 was launched in December of 2014 and arrived at asteroid 162173 Ryugu on June 27, 2018.
 JAXA’s latest mission, besides deploying four lander/rovers, includes firing projectiles at the surface of Ryugu to collect rock samples from deep beneath the asteroid’s weathered exterior.
 The samples will be returned to earth in December 2020.